 Lucky Wheel is a window and building façade construction company based in Essex, working with both commercial and residential properties.
-We caught up with Steve Sawyer who told us a little bit about how Selmach helped Lucky Wheel to increase its productivity.
+We caught up with Steve Sawyer who told us a little bit about how Selmach helped Lucky Wheel to increase its productivity with their new plasma.

 “We’ve had really helpful advice from Selmach, and the Ajan Plasma is very efficient.
 It gets the job done.”

 What led you to purchase a new machine?
 What was the challenge or objectives?

 We have worked with a plasma in the past, so we knew what to expect.
 But we were spending thousands of pounds a year on outsourcing, so it made sense to us to get a machine that could do the job in-house.